saajidmoyen/SaajidBot-Old/README.txt

 Based on the QBBot by Alejandro López-Lago

 Version History:

 0.3
 - Removed TMain and SetDebugger
+- Removed unused methods and unnecessary notes as well as dead code

 0.2
 - Cleaned documentation

 0.1
 - Cloned the bot from the old repository

+Project History:

 The QBBot was originally started on February 26, 2006 by Alejandro López-Lago.
 It has since been edited by Raghav Puranmalka and Mike Bentley.